-If we seek stockholder approval of our initial business combination, our initial stockholders have agreed to vote in favor of such initial business combination, regardless of how our public stockholders vote.
+If we seek stockholder approval of our initial business combination, our initial stockholders have agreed to vote and our director nominees will agree to vote, in favor of such initial business combination, regardless of how our public stockholders vote.

-Pursuant to the letter agreement, our sponsor, officers and directors have agreed to vote any founder shares held by them, as well as any public shares they may acquire during or after this offering (including in open market and privately negotiated transactions), in favor of our initial business combination.
-As a result, in addition to our initial stockholders' founder shares, we would need only 550,001 or 5.5%, of the 10,000,000 public shares sold in this offering to be voted in favor of an initial business combination (assuming only the minimum number of shares representing a quorum are voted) in order to have our initial business combination approved (assuming the over-allotment option is not exercised).
-In the event that all shares of our outstanding common stock are voted, we would need 3,700,001 or 37.0%, of the 10,000,000 public shares sold in this offering to be voted in favor of an initial business combination (assuming and all shares to be issued to the representative of the underwriters and/or its designees are issued and outstanding and voted in favor of the business combination) in order to have our initial business combination approved (assuming the over-allotment option is not exercised, and that the initial stockholders do not purchase any units in this offering or units or shares in the after-market).
-Our initial stockholders will own shares representing 20% of our outstanding shares of common stock immediately following the completion of this offering and the private placement (assuming they do not purchase any units in this offering and excluding the representative's shares).
-Accordingly, if we seek stockholder approval of our initial business combination will increase the likelihood that we will receive the requisite stockholder approval for such initial business combination.
+Pursuant to the letter agreement, our sponsor, officers and directors have agreed to vote and our director nominees will agree to vote, any founder shares held by them, as well as any public shares they may acquire during or after this offering (including in open market and privately negotiated transactions), in favor of our initial business combination.
+As a result, in addition to our initial stockholders' founder shares, we would need only 625,001 or 6.3%, of the 10,000,000 public shares sold in this offering to be voted in favor of an initial business combination (assuming only the minimum number of shares representing a quorum are voted) in order to have our initial business combination approved (assuming the over-allotment option is not exercised).
+In the event that all shares of our outstanding common stock are voted, we would need 3,750,001 or 37.5%, of the 10,000,000 public shares sold in this offering to be voted in favor of an initial business combination in order to have our initial business combination approved (assuming the over-allotment option is not exercised, and that the initial stockholders do not purchase any units in this offering or units or shares in the after-market).
+Our initial stockholders will own shares representing 20% of our outstanding shares of common stock immediately following the completion of this offering and the private placement (assuming they do not purchase any units in this offering).
+Accordingly, if we seek stockholder approval of our initial business combination, the agreement by our initial stockholders to vote in favor of our initial business combination will increase the likelihood that we will receive the requisite stockholder approval for such initial business combination.